fabioscagliola/my-websites-dock/README.md

 - Copy the contents of the websites from the temporary folder
 - Compress the websites folders

-Then the playbook performs the following tasks to deploy the websites to the remote host.
+Then the playbook performs the following tasks to **deploy the websites to the remote host**.

 - Upload the files required to build the image
 - Extract the compressed websites folder